TomHarrop/asw-gbs-genome-paper/md/methods.md

 We also extracted high molecular weight DNA from three pools, each of 20 unsexed individuals collected from Ruakura, New Zealand.
 We sequenced this pooled DNA on 5 R9.4.1 flowcells, following the Genomic DNA by Ligation protocol (SQK-LSK109; Oxford Nanopore Technologies).
 We removed adaptor sequences from the long reads with Porechop 0.2.4 ([github.com/rrwick/Porechop](https://github.com/rrwick/Porechop)) and assembled with Flye 2.6 [@kolmogorovAssemblyLongErrorprone2019].
-Reproducible code for assembling and assessing the long-read ASW genomes is hosted at [github.com/TomHarrop/asw-flye-withpool](https://github.com/TomHarrop/asw-flye-withpool).

 All genome assemblies were assessed by size and contiguity statistics and BUSCO analysis [@simaoBUSCOAssessingGenome2015].
 Redundant contigs were removed from the combined, long read assembly with Purge Haplotigs 0b9afdf [@roachPurgeHaplotigsAllelic2018] using a low, mid and high cutoff of 60, 120 and 190, respectively.

-We attempted to use RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] and RepeatMasker 4.1.0 [@smitRepeatMaskerOpen42015] from the Dfam TE Tools Container v1.1 ([github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools)) to estimate the repeat content of the long read genomes, but >500M high-scoring Segment Pairs (HSPs) were identified and RepeatModeler did not finish after running for 4 weeks with 144 GB of physical RAM.
+We were not able to estimate repeat content in the full genomes, because RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] identified >500M high-scoring Segment Pairs (HSPs) and did not finish after running for 6 weeks with ~200 GB of physical RAM (results not shown).
+We estimated repeat content by subsetting the assemblies using the leave-one-out alignment method implemented in funannotate clean 1.7.4 [@jonloveNextgenusfsFunannotateFunannotate2020].
+We then used RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] and RepeatMasker 4.1.0 [@smitRepeatMaskerOpen42015] from the Dfam TE Tools Container v1.1 ([github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools)) to estimate the repeat content of the subset assemblies.
+We identified less than 1 M HSPs in the subset assemblies, so the repeat content of the subset assemblies is an underestimate of the repeat content in the full assemblies.

+Reproducible code for assembling and assessing the long-read ASW genomes is hosted at [github.com/TomHarrop/asw-flye-withpool](https://github.com/TomHarrop/asw-flye-withpool).

 ### Reduced-representation genome sequencing, processing and analysis